The Seven Great Ages of Mankind

 These Seven Great Ages or Dispensations, begin in Genesis and end in the Book of Revelations, giving us a complete overview of the history and timeline of God’s Word.
-They show the times and the seasons of mankind, the promises and the judgments of God and most importantly of all, the uncovering of an undying love of God, toward the people He created.
-The below is a very brief overview of that amazing history and shows us where and when, the fictional Tribulation Soldier publications fit into that very real and non-fictional timeline.
-So, let’s start from the beginning, so that we can understand the end….
+They show the times and the seasons of mankind, the promises and the judgments of God and most importantly of all, the uncovering of the undying love of God, toward the people He created.
+The below is a very brief overview of that amazing history and shows us where and when the fictional Tribulation Soldier publications fit into that very real and non-fictional timeline.
+So, let’s start from the beginning so that we can understand the end….

 The First Age ‘The Edenic Dispensation’

 Ended in Judgement – Expulsion from Paradise

 Sometimes referred to as the ‘Age of Innocence’ when God established the heavens and the earth, created the animals, the fishes and formed mankind in the fashion of a male called Adam and a female called Eve.
 This age marks the beginning of man’s relationship with God, firstly with Adam and Eve enjoying direct fellowship with Him in bliss and perfect harmony, to their rebellion towards Him, allowing sin to enter the heart of mankind.
 This age ended in a judgment, an expulsion from the Garden of Eden, with a curse put upon man with a promise, that God would indeed redeem man with a coming Messiah – Jesus Christ.

 The Second Age ‘Antediluvian Dispensation’